andrey-mokhov/graphql-php/docs/en/spiral/abstract-enum-type.md

         <td valign="top"><code>deprecationReason</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            If the option is set, then in the GraphQL scheme the possible enumeration value will be marked as obsolete.
+            If the option is set, then in the GraphQL schema the possible enumeration value will be marked as deprecation.
             The reason will be indicated as the value of this option.
         </td>
     </tr>